Alexandr Vondra: Career

 Vondra was mentioned as a possible nominee to serve as European Commissioner in 2009.

 He participated at the international conference European Conscience and Communism, which took place under his patronage at the Czech Senate in Prague in June 2008.

-In November 2012, he decided to step down from politics, due to the loss of credibility following several corruption accusations and his previous relentless effort to pursue the installation of a US military missile radar, despite the prevailing opposition of his fellow Czech citizens.
+In November 2012, he decided to step down from politics due to the mounting pressure, his defeat in the Senate elections and criticism over one of the contracts during the 2009 Czech Presidency of the Council of the European Union.